SumedhSankhe/shiny-docker-optimization/blog-post.md

           docker push ${{ secrets.ACR_NAME }}.azurecr.io/nasapp:${{ github.sha }}
 ```

-The `--cache-from` flag leverages the previous build's layers, compounding the caching benefits.
+The `--cache-from` flag helps Docker reuse layers from previous builds, which makes the caching even better.

-## Beyond the Basics: Advanced Optimizations
+## Other Things That Helped

-Once you've implemented multistage builds, consider these additional optimizations:
+Once I got the basic multistage build working, here are some other tricks I picked up:

 ### 1. BuildKit and Build Secrets

-For private package repositories:
+If you have private R packages (we do), you need to pass GitHub PATs or other credentials.
+Don't bake them into your image:

 ```dockerfile
 # syntax=docker/dockerfile:1